 ~ Thomas Merton

-On the first & third Sundays and second & fourth Tuesdays of each month, St. Columba’s offers sacred space for one-hour contemplative sessions in our Meditation Chapel.
+On Tuesdays evenings, St. Columba’s offers sacred space for one-hour contemplative sessions in our Virtual Chapel.
 Our format is simple: A brief candle-lighting ritual to honor the Divine in our midst, followed by a 30-minute sit in silence.
 Your guide will offer a word of spiritual wisdom (traditionally called a rhema) before inviting a brief period of contemplative listening among the participants.

 “We are all meant to be mothers of God.
 What good is it to me if this eternal birth of the divine Son takes place unceasingly, but does not take place within myself?
 And, what good it is to me if Mary is full of grace if I am not also full of grace?
 What good it to me for the Creator to give birth to his Son if I do not also give birth to him in my time and culture?
 This, then, is the fullness of time: When the Son of Man is begotten in us.”